 Enrollment for Current Issues in Constitutional Interpretation is limited to 15 students.
 Only third-year students are eligible to apply for enrollment, as it is anticipated that students in their final year of law school will be best prepared to engage fully in the course.

-We anticipate the selection process will be completed prior to Wintersession registration.
-Applicants for this course may also enroll in up to one credit of other Wintersession courses that do not conflict in time.
+Applicants for this course may also enroll in up to one credit of other Wintersession courses but, until the selections are made, please keep an eye toward avoiding courses that conflict in time with Current Issues.
+We anticipate the selection process will be completed before the end of the Wintersession drop/add period so that students will have ample time to finalize their Wintersession schedule.
 The Registrar’s Office will manually enroll the selected students in Current Issues in Constitutional Interpretation.

 To apply for enrollment, please provide the following: